-Tracy Jennings is a Senior Instructor in the Management and Entrepreneurship Division at CU where she teaches undergraduate courses.
+Tracy Jennings is a senior instructor and teaching professor in the Management and Entrepreneurship Division at CU where she teaches undergraduate courses.
 She holds a degree in Religion from Williams College, a PhD in Cognitive Psychology and an MBA, both from the University of Denver.
 Dr. Jennings began her career at IBM as a usability specialist.
 Later she took on New Product Development leadership roles at U S WEST and Yipes Communications, focusing on internet services development.

 As a Senior Instructor of management, she teaches Employee Relations, Individual, Team and Organization Development, Hiring and Retaining Human Resources, Compensation and Benefits, Organization Behavior, International Management, and Business Applications of Social Responsibility.
 In her courses, Jennings strives to highlight the importance of ethical concerns and decision making.
 Jennings has also taught both Organizational Behavior and Introduction to Psychology with the University of Colorado/Denver’s ICB program in Beijing, China.
 In 2013 she led a Global Seminar in Shanghai and Beijing.